jwcook23/mssql_dataframe/README.md

 Certain actions won't be taken even with `adjust_sql_objects=True` to preserve integrity.

-1. A column's won't change from NOT NULL automatically.
+1. A column won't change from NOT NULL automatically.
 2. Column data type won't change from number like (INT, NUMERIC, etc.) to character like (VARCHAR).

 Internal time tracking columns will be added (in server time) where applicable if `include_timestamps=True`, even if `adjust_sql_objects=False`.